Examples of current and recent research projects

 Consequences of methylmercury contamination on wading bird reproduction and survival.

-By the early 1990s, most high trophic status vertebrates in the Everglades showed very high levels of contamination with methylmercury.
-We have used both natural and manipulative exposure experiments to examine the effects of methylmercury on avian reproduction.
+We have used both natural and manipulative exposure experiments to examine the effects of methylmercury on avian reproduction, using the Everglades as a study example.
 Taken together, the results indicate that even very low, chronic exposure to methymercury can have important sublethal effects on appetite, immune function, reproduction, and survival.
-Our most recent experimental work suggests strongly that low, environmentally relevant MeHg exposure can affect endocrine function to the extent that male-male pairings are significantly increased.
-The net result of these effects can be a regional demographic sink for the birds.
-(Evan Adams, Nilmini Jayasena, Peter Frederick)
+Experimental work indicates that low, environmentally relevant MeHg exposure can affect endocrine function to the extent that male-male pairings are significantly increased.
+The net result of these effects suggests that an area as contaminated as the Everglades may become a regional demographic sink for aquatic birds.
+While much of the mercury effect on avian reproduction has been assumed to come from developmental effects, our work now suggests that at low, chronic exposure, parental behavior may be the main process affected.
+(Evan Adams, Nilmini Jayasena, Ignacio Rodriquez, Peter Frederick)

 - Effects of MeHg on egret physiology and immune function